jakubbaldyga/MathDraw/doc/pages/CLIPage.md

 	MathDraw subcommand --help
 \endcode

-###There is only one command available to everyone:
+###There is one command available to everyone:
+It recognises the digits on given image and prints them.
 \code{.bash}
 	MathDraw recognise
 \endcode